-The Kazakhstan Institute of Management, Economics and Strategic Research was established on January 1, 1992 by resolution of the President of the Republic of Kazakhstan, Nursultan Nazarbayev.
+and Strategic Research was established on January 1, 1992 by resolution of the President of the Republic of Kazakhstan, Nursultan Nazarbayev.
 The main mission of the Institute is to give the people of Kazakhstan the skills and knowledge to pursue prosperity through leadership in business and government.

-Milestones
+Milestones 1992

-- KIMEP is founded by resolution of the President of the Republic of Kazakhstan, Nursultan Nazarbayev.
-Dr. Bang is appointed as the first Executive Director. - MBA and MA in Economics programs launched
+◆ KIMEP is founded by resolution of the President of the Republic of Kazakhstan, Nursultan Nazarbayev.
+Dr. Bang is appointed as the first Executive Director.

+♦ MBA and MA in Economics programs launched

-- MPA program launched
+♦ MPA program launched

-- The first class, consisting of 81 MBA and MA students, graduats from KIMEP
+• The first class, consisting of 81 MBA and MA students, graduated from KIMEP

--The International Executive Center is created with help from McGill University, Montreal
+◆ International Executive Center is created with help from McGill University, Montreal

-- KIMEP introduces four-year bachelor programs in Business Administration and Social Sciences.
-The first 424 undergraduate students begin their studies.
+• KIMEP introduces four-year bachelor programs in Business Administration and Social Sciences.
+The first 424 undergraduate students begin their classes

-- The Ministry of Education and Science grants KIMEP a permanent state license to conduct educational activity in the field of higher and graduate education - KIMEP launches a BA in Economics program
+• The Ministry of Education and Science grants KIMEP a permanent state license to conduct educational activity in the field of higher and graduate education

+♦ KIMEP launches a BA in Economics program

-- KIMEP becomes the first institution in Central Asia to implement a U.S.-style credit system for all academic programs - Online registration system introduced
+• KIMEP becomes the first institution in Central Asia to implement a U.S.-style credit system for all academic programs

+♦ On-line registration system introduced

-- Renovation of Academic Buildings completed. - Academic Programs are attested by the Ministry of Education and Science - Exchange and collaboration programs with leading American, European and Korean Universities launched - KIMEP launches an MA in International Relations and an MA in International Journalism and Mass Communication
+• Renovation of Academic Buildings completed, creating a state-of-the-art campus

+• Academic Programs are attested by the Ministry of Education and Science

+• Exchange and collaboration programs with leading American, European and Korean Universities launched

+• KIMEP launches a Masters program in International Relations and a Master of Arts in International Journalism and Mass Communication

-- BA in International Journalism launched - Academic Departments restructured into three Colleges: The Bang College of Business, the College of Social Sciences, and the College of Continuing Education
+♦ BA in International Journalism launched

+• Academic Departments restructured into three Colleges: The Bang College of Business, the College of Social Sciences, and the College of Continuing Education

-- KIMEP receives the 'Platinum Tarlan' award in the 'Enlightenment' category.
-KIMEP is the only institution of higher education in Kazakhstan to be awarded this prize, which is the highest level of independent recognition given in Kazakhstan - The Bang College of Business joins AACSB International as a member - A joint MA in Economics with the University of San Francisco is launched
+◆ KIMEP receives the 'Platinum Tarlan' award in the 'Enlightenment' category.
+KIMEP is the only institution of higher education in Kazakhstan to be awarded this prize, which is the highest level of independent recognition given in Kazakhstan

+◆ The Bang College of Business joins AACSB International

+◆ A joint MA in Economics with the University of San Francisco is launched

-- Doctor of Business Administration program launched - New custom-built \$3 million research library completed
+• New custom-built \$3 million research library completed

-- KIMEP launches an MA in Teaching English to Speakers of Other Languages
+◆ KIMEP launches an MA in Teaching English to Speakers of Other Languages

-- KIMEP opens a new \$10 million academic building - President Nazarbayev visits KIMEP to tour the new academic building and library and meets students, faculty and administrators
+◆ KIMEP opens a new \$10 million academic building

+• President Nazarbayev visits KIMEP to tour the new academic building and library and meets students, faculty and administrators

-- Classes begin in the new LLM in International Law - A large-scale restructuring program is launched to consolidate KIMEP's educational offering and steam-line academic and management structures - The library is renamed the Olivier Giscard d'Estaing Library
+♦ Classes on the LLM in International Law begin

+• A large-scale restructuring program is launched to consolidate KIMEP's educational offering and steamline academic and management structures

+♦ The library is renamed the Olivier Giscard d'Estaing Library

-- Renovation of the Sports Complex and student dormitory
+♦ Renovation of the Sports Complex and student dormitory

-- Leadership certificate program launched

-- First International Summer School launched
+- ♦ Leadership certificate program launched - ♦ First International Summer School launched

-- Opening of the Central Asian Tax Research Center - KIMEP submits applications for licensing for two programs: the Bachelor of Laws (LLB), and PhD in Social Science.
+♦ Opening of the Central Asian Tax Research Center

+• KIMEP submitted applications for licensing for two programs: the Bachelor of Laws (LLB), and PhD in Social Science.